NSHipster/articles/README.md

 All code is published under the [MIT License](http://opensource.org/licenses/MIT).

-All content on NSHipster.com is released under the [Creative Commons BY-NC License](http://creativecommons.org/licenses/by-nc/4.0/).
+All content is released under the [Creative Commons BY-NC License](http://creativecommons.org/licenses/by-nc/4.0/).

+NSHipster® and the NSHipster Logo are registered trademarks of NSHipster, LLC.